Do you enjoy pulling out your credit card to pay for your monthly tennis club fees?

-The actual court lines are 78’ by 36’—that gives you some more leeway if you don’t want the fully proper court size when you’re constructing it.
+The actual court lines are 78’ by 36’—that gives you some leeway if you have quite 120′ x 60′ of available space.

 To get your lines just right, install the net first by measuring at the 39 ft mark in the center of the court.

-Your doubles sideline should be 39 feet by 4.5 feet.
+The doubles sideline should be 78 feet long.

-Your ad court and deuce boxes should each be 21 feet by 13.5 feet.
+Each ad court and deuce box should be 21 feet by 13.5 feet.

 What is the Average Cost of DIY Tennis Courts?

-It depends on the materials, but considering the average DIY tennis court is made out of concrete, we will use that as a jumping-off point.
+It depends on the materials, but considering the average DIY tennis court is made out of concrete, we’ll use that as our baseline (wink!).

 Assuming that you can lay the concrete by yourself, you still need to get the right material to paint the lines.

-Considering you will be doing most of the work, you can expect a concrete court with a net and proper lining will run you $5,000.
+Considering you will be doing most of the work, you can expect a concrete court with a net and proper line application will run you around $7,400 – $9,300.

-Get yourself some takeout and a six-pack while you do this because while the end result is going to be great, it can be an aggravating journey.
+Get yourself some takeout and a six-pack while you do this project because while the end result is going to be great, it may be a rather aggravating journey.

 Your Court, Your Rules

-Between this court and all the other pieces of tennis equipment you need, we’ve got a guide on just about everything.
-It’s time to get serious about your game.Last updated on:
+Between this DIY write up and all the other posts about tennis equipment you might need, we’ve got a guide on just about everything.